 Career support During your whole time as a student UU Careers offers you support and guidance.
 You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
 This service is free of charge for all students at Uppsala University.
 Read more about UU Careers.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be within the humanities or social sciences.
-Also required is 60 credits in philosophy.
+Also required is 120 credits in egyptology including 30 credits in Egyptian languages.

 Language requirements All applicants need to verify English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
 This can be done in a number of ways, including through an internationally recognised test such as TOEFL or IELTS, or through previous upper secondary (high school) or university studies.
 The minimum test scores are: